Product Description

 Frequently Asked Questions

-Q: What are the specifications and dimensions of the PU AA-52 exit roller?
+Q: What are the key specifications of the AA-52 exit roller?

-Q: Which Pallet Mule models are compatible with this exit roller?
+Q: Which equipment models are compatible with the AA-52?

-A: The PU AA-52 is designed for Pallet Mule AA5000 and AA5500 manual pallet jacks, mounted axially at the fork exit.
-It functions as a load-supporting component in the lower frame assembly.
+A: The AA-52 is designed as a direct replacement for Pallet Mule AA5000 and AA5500 manual pallet jacks, mounted at the fork exit for load support.

-Q: What alternate part numbers can be used for this exit roller?
+Q: What alternate part numbers reference this roller?

-Q: What is the material composition of the polyurethane tread?
+Q: What material composition makes up the roller tread?

-A: The tread is 95 Shore A hardness polyurethane, which provides good durability and grip for load support.
-The tread is chemically bonded to either an aluminum alloy or steel core depending on the production batch.
+A: The tread is 95 Shore A hardness polyurethane, chemically bonded to either aluminum alloy or steel core depending on production batch, providing durability and reliable load support.

-Q: What is the expected lifespan of this roller?
+Q: What is the typical service lifespan of this roller?

 A: Polyurethane rollers with grease-sealed bearings typically last 2 to 5 years under moderate warehouse use, depending on floor conditions and load frequency.
-Rollers used in high-traffic environments or on rough surfaces may wear faster.
-Replace when tread becomes scored, flattened, or hardened.
+Replace when tread becomes scored, flattened, or hardened from wear.

-Q: Does the core material affect performance or compatibility?
+Q: Does core material selection affect roller performance?

-A: Both aluminum alloy and steel core options meet OEM performance specifications.
-Steel cores provide greater rigidity and load capacity in demanding applications, while aluminum alloy cores reduce weight.
-Either core type is a direct OEM replacement for AA5000 and AA5500 models.
+A: Both aluminum alloy and steel core options meet performance specifications for the AA5000 and AA5500 equipment.
+Steel cores offer greater rigidity for demanding loads, while aluminum alloy cores provide weight reduction.
+Both are direct replacements.